 Social media’s obvious good for social connections.
 But, social media channels also meet some of these other needs.

-Our basic argument was the more ways you can use social media channels to meet these customer needs, the more you’ll be able to grow your brand.
+Our basic argument was the more ways you can use social media channels to meet these customer needs, the more you’ll grow your brand.

 Better or different than other social media channels

-Facebook has the biggest reach.
+- Facebook has the biggest reach, for example.
 It’s where you connect with friends and family.
-For brands, it’s a great place to share posts that inform or entertain.
+For brands, it’s a great place to share posts which inform or entertain.

-Twitter is great for topical and the most random of content.
+- Twitter is great for topical and random content.

-And LinkedIn?
+- And LinkedIn?
 Well, it’s good for business-to-business (B2B) activity.
-Even if it’s like the reliable but boring uncle of the social media family. (we once heard LinkedIn memorably described as like the sort of place where people hold in their farts.
-Now, can’t think of it any other way)
+Even if it’s like the reliable, but boring uncle of the social media family.

-The over-saturation and lack of quality control over the advertising and more importantly the political messaging on Facebook.
+- The over-saturation and lack of quality control on advertising and political messages on Facebook.

-And of course, the fart-holding stuffiness and lack of personality that runs through LinkedIn.
+- And of course, the stuffiness and lack of personality on LinkedIn.

 So, not what Scottish people say to each other when they’re being idiots, but the world’s biggest video sharing platform obviously.